drduh/macOS-Security-and-Privacy-Guide/README.md

 8. Select the Apple menu and choose Restart or Shutdown.

 The firmware password will activate at next boot.
+To validate the password hold `alt` pressed while booting, you should be prompted to enter the password.
+After that select the partition you want to boot from.

 ## Firewall
 Before connecting to the Internet, it's a good idea to first configure a firewall.